‘Days Of Our Lives’ Spoilers: Alison Sweeney Returning As Sami Brady, EJ DiMera To Follow?

 — Daytime Confidential (@dcconfidential) July 8, 2014

-As previously reported by the Inquisitr, an audition video was leaked online, and seemingly confirmed that Days of Our Lives was considering recasting the role of EJ DiMera.
-Could this be why Alison Sweeney is reprising the role of Sami Brady, to usher in the storyline of EJ’s faked death, and welcome the character back to Salem in a new exciting storyline?
+As previously reported by the Inquisitr, an audition video was leaked online that seemingly confirmed Days of Our Lives was considering recasting the role of EJ DiMera.
+Could this be why Alison Sweeney is reprising the role of Sami Brady, to usher in the storyline of EJ’s faked death and welcome the character back to Salem in a new exciting storyline?
 Many viewers certainly hope so.

-It seems that Days of Our Lives could be planning something big to boost ratings, and help win back some wayward viewers who have been lost due to all the casting shake ups.
-Over the past few years the soap has lost some very vital characters including Bo Brady, Will Horton, EJ DiMera, Sami Brady, Daniel Jonas, Theresa Donovan, and more.
+It seems that Days of Our Lives could be planning something big to boost ratings and help win back some wayward viewers who have been lost due to all the casting shake-ups.
+Over the past few years, the soap has lost some very vital characters, including Bo Brady, Will Horton, EJ DiMera, Sami Brady, Daniel Jonas, Theresa Donovan, and more.
 Recently, fan favorite actress Arianne Zucker announced that she would be leaving DOOL and the role of Nicole Walker behind, causing fans to panic about the state of their beloved soap opera even more.
 This means that Alison Sweeney’s return as Sami Brady couldn’t come at a better time for the show.

 What are your thoughts about Alison Sweeney returning to Days of Our Lives as Sami Brady?
-Do you think the show will also bring back her husband EJ DiMera?
+Do you think the show will also bring back her husband, EJ DiMera?

 [Featured Image by Jamie McCarthy/Getty Images]